wandb/docs/content/guides/integrations/paddledetection.md

 ## Feedback or Issues

-If you have any feedback or issues about the Weights & Biases integration please open an issue on the [PaddleDetection GitHub](https://github.com/PaddlePaddle/PaddleDetection) or email support@wandb.com
+If you have any feedback or issues about the Weights & Biases integration please open an issue on the [PaddleDetection GitHub](https://github.com/PaddlePaddle/PaddleDetection) or email <a href="mailto:support@wandb.com">support@wandb.com</a>.